TDL Monitor Studio 4, restoration

 The history of speaker production, first in USA with the name I.M.F., after in U.K,, more with coworking with Elac, someone speaking of a litigation and born of TDL brand (with some speakers build in Germany), more production in USA with poor speaker, and so on.

 Fortunately this one have the original binding post, see photo, and serial number with L and R mark.
+Please if you have those binding post DO NOT change, those are better of your new and expensive.

 Above the binding post and socket of this TDL we can see the four inox pass through screws fixing the mid-high-pass part of crossover in place of the poor wood screws from inside (the large photo is here)